ennuicastr/libavjs-webcodecs-polyfill/README.md

 responsiveness.
 That is, it is recommended that *either* you load libav.js yourself, *or* you use LibAVJS-WebCodecs-Polyfill in a Worker thread (or both!).

-You can use LibAVJS-WebCodecs-Polyfill along with a browser implementation of WebCodecs, but you cannot mix and match raw data objects from each (e.g., `VideoFrame`s from a browser implementation of WebCodecs cannot be used in LibAV-WebCodecs-Polyfill and vice-versa).
-To make this practical, `LibAVWebCodecs.getXY(config)` (where `X` = `Video` or `Audio` and `Y` = `Encoder` or `Decoder`) are implemented, and will return a promise for an object with, e.g.  `VideoEncoder`, `EncodedVideoChunk`, and `VideoFrame` set to either WebCodecs' or LibAVJS-WebCodecs-Polyfill's version.
-The promise is rejected if the configuration is unsupported.

 For rendering, it is highly recommended that you use `LibAVWebCodecs.createImageBitmap` and draw the result on a canvas, rather than `LibAVWebCodecs.canvasDrawImage`, which is synchronous.